 Choosing depreciation method

-The depreciation method should allocate the depreciable amount of an asset on a systematic basis over its useful life and reflect the pattern in which the asset’s future economic benefits are expected to be consumed by the entity (IAS 16.60).
-The most popular depreciation methods are:
+The depreciation method should systematically allocate an asset’s depreciable amount over its useful life, reflecting the pattern in which the asset’s future economic benefits are expected to be consumed by the entity (IAS 16.60).
+The most commonly used depreciation methods are:

-However, an entity may apply its own method that best reflects the consumption of economic benefits of an asset.
+However, an entity may select its own method that best reflects the consumption of the economic benefits of an asset.

 Straight-line method

-Straight-line method is by far the most popular method of depreciation.
-As its name implies, depreciation charge is spread evenly over the useful life of an asset.
-It is suitable for the majority of assets.
+The straight-line method is the most widely employed method of depreciation.
+As suggested by the name, the depreciation charge is distributed evenly over the asset’s useful life, making it appropriate for the majority of assets.

 Diminishing balance method

-Under the diminishing balance method (often referred to as reducing balance method), the depreciation charge decreases over time as it is calculated with reference to carrying value of the asset at the beginning of the current period, instead of its original cost.
-This method is used for depreciating assets subject to increased technical or commercial obsolescence.
+The diminishing balance method (also known as the reducing balance method) sees the depreciation charge decrease over time as it is calculated based on the carrying value of the asset at the beginning of the current period, not its original cost.
+This method is used for assets susceptible to increased technical or commercial obsolescence.

-There are a few approaches to the mechanics of this method.
-In general, the essence of this method is that a depreciation rate is applied to net book value (carrying amount) of the asset instead of its original cost (as is the case under the straight line method).
-When there is a residual value of the fixed asset, entities can apply the same depreciation rate during the useful life.
-This depreciation rate can be calculated using the goalseek function in excel (an illustrative excel file can be found in the example below).
-When there is no residual value, it is much harder to get to zero at the end of the useful life using the same depreciation rate applied to net book value for the whole depreciation period.
-In such cases, the diminishing balance method switches to straight line method when the depreciation charge under straight line method is higher than would be under the diminishing balance method.
+There are various approaches to the application of this method.
+In essence, a depreciation rate is applied to the net book value (carrying amount) of the asset, rather than its original cost (as with the straight-line method).
+When the asset has a residual value, the same depreciation rate can be applied throughout its useful life.
+This depreciation rate can be calculated using the ‘goal seek’ function in Excel (an illustrative Excel file can be found in the example below).
+If there is no residual value, achieving zero at the end of the useful life using the same depreciation rate applied to the net book value for the entire depreciation period isn’t possible.
+In such cases, the diminishing balance method switches to the straight-line method when the depreciation charge under the straight-line method is greater than it would be under the diminishing balance method.

-The following examples illustrate these two approaches to the diminishing balance method.
+The following examples demonstrate these two approaches to the diminishing balance method.

 Example: Diminishing balance depreciation with residual value

-Entity purchased, for $12 million, an item of high-tech PP&E subject to increased technical obsolescence.
-The entity assesses that the asset will be used for 5 years, with most of its performance utilised in the first years.
+An entity purchased a piece of high-tech PP&E subject to increased technical obsolescence for $12 million.
+The entity estimates that the asset will be used for five years, with most of its performance utilised in the early years.
 The residual value is $2 million.
-The depreciation is calculated using the diminishing balance method as presented below.
-Note that depreciation rate is calculated using the goal seek function.
-You can download an excel file for this example.
+The depreciation is calculated using the diminishing balance method as shown below.
+Please note that the depreciation rate is calculated using the ‘goal seek’ function.
+You can download an Excel file for this example.

 Example: Diminishing balance depreciation without residual value